-With a money market account, the interest rates will be more comparable to a high-yield account versus your local accounts and most money market accounts also offer check-writing privileges as well.
+With a money market account, the interest rates will be more comparable to a high-yield account versus your local accounts, and most money market accounts also offer check-writing privileges as well.

-This makes it a perfect option because you will be able to write a check to cover your emergency, if necessary!
+This makes it a perfect option because you will be able to write a check to cover your emergency if necessary.

-This is going to be different for each person based on your specific financial situation.
+How do you determine the number of accounts you actually need?
+This will be different for each person based on their specific financial situation.

 This is a great solution if you take more of a hands-on approach to managing your finances.
 It gives you a good visual to quickly see where your accounts stand at any time without having to log in to your bank account (especially handy if you keep savings at multiple different banks).

 A real benefit to separating your savings using one or some of the methods above is preventing your short-term and long-term savings from mixing together.
-When the money is all pooled together it can be easy for the lines to get blurred and possibly spend some of the money you have allocated for emergencies.
+When the money is all pooled together, it can be easy for the lines to get blurred and possibly spend some of the money you have allocated for emergencies.

-Everyone will have different banking needs which will require different bank accounts, of course, but opening these three types of bank accounts is a great place to get started with a multiple account type of system for managing your finances!
+Everyone will have different banking needs, which will require different bank accounts, of course, but opening these three types of bank accounts is a great place to get started with a multiple-account type of system for managing your finances.

 - 7 Quick Steps To Pay Off Credit Card Debt